Entangled multi-component 4D quantum Hall states from photonic crystal defects

-As such, our goal is to propose experimentally realistic setups that host truly nontrivial 4D QH modes that cannot be understood via the 1st Chern number, i.e. \emph{entangled} 4D quantum Hall modes with unremovable entanglement between the two 2D sub-sectors that they exist in.
-By computing the entanglement spectrum of various cuts, insight can be gleaned about how the sub-sectors are coupled.
+As such, our goal is to propose experimentally realistic setups that host truly nontrivial 4D QH modes that cannot be understood via the 1st Chern number, i.e. \emph{entangled} 4D quantum Hall modes with unremovable classical entanglement between the two 2D sub-sectors that they exist in.
+By computing the entanglement spectrum of various cuts, as defined in analogy to quantum entanglement, insights can be gleaned about how the sub-sectors are coupled.
+A fundamental observation is that the Wannier center response of entangled 4D systems cannot be expressed in terms of separate 2D Hall responses, as commonly taken for granted in the higher dimension QH literature~\cite{price2015four,petrides20186d,lee2018electromagnetic}.
 Our physical setup consists of a regular 2D background photonic crystal (PC) interspersed by defect resonators possessing aperiodically modulated radii.
-With their mature fabrication technology~\cite{Quasicrystal2,Quasicrystal3,Quasicrystal1,Quasicrystal4,Maser1,Maser2,Maser3,villeneuve1996microcavities,Rechtsman,PhotonicApplication1,PhotonicApplication2,PhotonicApplication3}, such PCs can be easily fabricated to possess arbitrarily modulated defects.
-This freedom in modulation is not only crucial for realizing the entangled 4D QH modes, but also yields higher $p,d$ effective orbitals that leads to multi-component phases far beyond the conventional Hofstadter model, like higher-dimensional analogs of the quantum spin Hall phase.
+With their mature fabrication technology~\cite{Quasicrystal2,Quasicrystal3,Quasicrystal1,Quasicrystal4,Maser1,Maser2,Maser3,villeneuve1996microcavities,PhotonicApplication1,PhotonicApplication2,PhotonicApplication3}, such PCs can be easily fabricated to possess arbitrarily modulated defects, with practical applications like one-way optical fibers.
+This freedom in modulation is not only crucial for realizing the (classically) entangled 4D QH modes, but also yields higher $p,d$ effective orbitals that leads to multi-component phases far beyond the conventional Hofstadter model, like 4D p-orbital nodal lines in a nonsymmorphic photonic lattice.

 \textit{Tight-binding Hamiltonian of a defect lattice --} Our photonic crystal (PC) contains a background lattice of equally spaced identical dielectric rods separated by air.
 Importantly, embedded in the PC are ``defect'' rods of quasi-periodically modulated radii.
 As shown in Fig. \ref{fig:sdefect}, these defect rods act as resonators that host confined transverse magnetic (TM) electromagnetic modes, which serve as photonic analogs to the atomic orbitals of a conventional material.
-To identify our PC with a quasi-periodic topological lattice, we express Maxwell's equation on it as a tight-binding (TB) eigenvalue equation in the basis of the TM defect modes~\cite{wang2005magneto,fang2011microscopic}\:
+To identify our PC with a quasi-periodic topological lattice, we express Maxwell's equation in the basis of the TM defect modes, such that it plays the role of the Hamiltonian in the time-dependent Schr\"{o}dinger's equation~\cite{wang2005magneto,fang2011microscopic}\: